yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_kubernetes_node_group.html.markdown

 when updating to the latest revision.
 Empty if new_revision_available is false.
 * `version_deprecated` - True/false flag.
 The current version is on the deprecation schedule,
 component (master or node group) should be upgraded.

 ---

+The `deploy_policy` block supports:

+* `max_expansion` - The maximum number of instances that can be temporarily allocated above the group's target size during the update.
+* `max_unavailable` - The maximum number of running instances that can be taken offline during update.

+---